objy-org/objy-connect/Readme.md

-# SPOO Client
+# OBJY Connect Client

-The mapper can be used as OBJY storage for interacting with any SPOO platform.
+The mapper can be used as OBJY storage for interacting with any OBJY Connect platform.
 Just define your object wrappers and use the spoo mapper for storage.

 # Documentation

-Find the full documentation at [spoo.io](https://spoo.io).
+Find the full documentation at [objy.xyz](https://objy.xyz).

 # Usage